Welwi/Pump-it-Up-Data-Mining-the-Water-Table/README.md

 The original training dataset is found on 'train_set_values.csv', 'train_set_labels.csv'.
 The test set can be found on 'test_set_values.csv'.
 As part of the cleaning step, the 'train_set_values.csv' and 'train_set_labels.csv' were merged, the null values were replaced with the mode and duplicate values were dropped.
 Categorical features have been transformed using target encoding.

 ### Key Insights
+  * There were a total of 23,000 non-functional wells.
   * Most wells have good water quality but about 17,000 with good water quality are non-functional.
+  * Both submersible, and motorpumps tend to fal at higher rate than gravity and handpump wells.
+This is porbably due to the increase in maintenance necessary.
+  * About 9,000 wells that are currently non-functional have adequate water availability.
+However, they can not be accessed.
+  * Well restauration should be prioritzed to the ones that have good and high water quality and with gravity or handpump as their lifting system.